simrangupta29/vsd_squadron_mini_internship/README.md

 # TASK-2
 # ABOUT RISC-V
 RISC-V is an open, versatile instruction-set architecture supporting diverse implementations. </br>
-RISC-V is the first widely accepted open-source RISC processor </br>.
+RISC-V is the first widely accepted open-source RISC processor. </br>
 It features a base integer ISA, optional extensions, 32/64-bit variants, IEEE-754 floating-point support, and facilitates experimentation with privileged architectures, hypervisors, and parallel computing.
 # INSTRUCTION SET IN RISCV
 The RISC-V instruction set is known as RV32I (RISC-V 32-bit integer only) only has 40 instructions.
 The ISA ( instruction set architecure ) has two sources and one destination operands.</br>
 # RISCV OPERANDS LOCATION
-1.REGISTER-The fastest and most often used operand is from or to registers on the CPU chip itself.
+1.<b>REGISTER</b>-The fastest and most often used operand is from or to registers on the CPU chip itself.
 RISC-V RV32I has 32 32-bit registers.
 32 registers means the instruction must use 3 x 5-bit = 15 bit of the 32-bit instruction.</br>
-2.MEMORY-the instruction must specify the data memory address, using a register as a pointer</br>
+2.<b>MEMORY</b>-the instruction must specify the data memory address, using a register as a pointer</br>
-3.CONSTANTS(IMMEDIATES)-The third is from instruction memory, i.e. the operand is a constant within  the instruction itself. this is also called an immediate.</br>
+3.<b>CONSTANTS(IMMEDIATES)</b>-The third is from instruction memory, i.e. the operand is a constant within  the instruction itself. this is also called an immediate.</br>
 </br>
 The format of the instructions are divided into only six different types</br>
 1.<b>R-type (Register/register)</b> instructions use only registers as source and